 IML Introduction to Machine Learning (alternative compulsory module) 6 ECTS credits Prerequisites none Module outcomes Upon completion of this module, students know modern conceptual principles to solve different problems of machine learning and their practical implementation.
-Module structure VU on Introduction to Machine Learning: 6 ECTS credit s, 4 SSt. (pi) Proof of performance: Passing of the continuous assessment course (pi) specified in the module (6 ECTS credits)
+Module structure VU on Introduction to Machine Learning: 6 ECTS credit s, 4 SSt. (pi) Proof of performance: Passing of the continuous assessment course (pi) specific ECTS credits) ed in the module (6 or

-or

-SDS Statistics for Data Science (alternative compulsory module) 6 ECTS credits Prerequisites none Recommended prerequisite Introduction to Machine Learning Module outcomes Module structure Upon completion of this module, students are familiar with the following concepts and methods and are able to apply these independently in practice.
+SDS Statistics for Data Science (alternative compulsory module) 6 ECTS credits Prerequisites none Recommended prerequisite Introduction to Machine Learning Module outcomes Upon completion of this module, students are familiar with the following concepts and methods and are able to apply these independently in practice.
 Models and methods for special data structures (e.g. temporal or spatial information, waiting times, groups, images and graphs).
 Models as approximations and as projections.
 Information vs dimension (classical asymptotes and alternative approaches).
 Statistical learning by means of correctly specified models and under possible misspecification.
 Validation of estimates and predictors.
-Inference with estimates and predictors for model-based and model-less approaches.
-Proof of VU on Statistics for Data Science: 6 ECTS credits, 4 SSt.
-Passing of the continuous assessment course (pi) specific ECTS credits) 1 . performance: EC15 credits)
+Inference with estimates and predictors for model- based and model-less approaches Module structure VU on Statistics for Data Science: 6 ECTS credits, 4 SSt. (pi) Proof of performance: Passing of the continuous assessment course (pi) specific ECTS credits) ed in the module (6